-Outcome 5a : Writes and submits an application for ethical approval if appropriate (local).
+Outcome 5a: Writes and submits an application for ethical approval if appropriate (local).

-Competences • Describes the general ethical principles that underpin research. • Describes the process for ethical approval in the NHS (local).
-Completes an application for ethical approval (local).
+- Describes the general ethical principles that underpin research - Describes the process for ethical approval in the NHS (local) - Completes an application for ethical approval (local)

-Examples of relevant supporting evidence • Completed application for ethical approval. • Ethical approval (local/national).
+- Completed application for ethical approval - Ethical approval (local/national)

+Suggested projects:

-Suggested projects: local ethics approval may be required for your project, and should be considered at the end of F1.
+local ethics approval may be required for your project and should be considered at the end of F1.
 It is most likely to be considered as part of service evaluation.
 Your local FTPD or simulation lead should provide support for this process.

-Outcome 5b: Presents the study a local/national/ international meeting.
+Outcome 5b: Presents the study a local/national/international meeting.

-Competences • Describes the purpose of scientific meetings. • Submits an abstract to a scientific meeting. • Produces and presents a poster/oral presentation.
+- Describes the purpose of scientific meetings - Submits an abstract to a scientific meeting - Produces and presents a poster/oral presentation

-Examples of relevant supporting evidence • Acceptance letter at a local/national/international meeting. • Poster/PowerPoint slides. • Published conference abstract/programme. • Certificate of attendance.
+- Acceptance letter at a local/national/international meeting

+- Poster/PowerPoint slides

+- Published conference abstract/programme

+- Certificate of attendance.

+Suggested delivery

-Suggested delivery: An EoE research day will give opportunity for presentation.
+An EoE research day will give opportunity for presentation.
 There are also national foundation events, and you will be advised of those dates.